caltechlibrary/newt/newtmustache.1.md

 in your request path those will be available to your template as `.vars`.

 Like Pandoc web service `newtmustache` does not normally log requests.
 It's a quick transaction.
-If you want to debug your templates use the verbose command line option ot turn on debug output.
+If you want to debug your templates use the verbose command line option to turn on debug output.

 # OPTIONS